ota-meshi/eslint-plugin-math/docs/rules/prefer-number-epsilon.md

 ## 📖 Rule Details

-This rule aims to enforce the use of `Number.EPSILON` instead of other ways.
+This rule aims to enforce the use of `Number.EPSILON` instead of other ways to represent the smallest floating point epsilon.

+`Number.EPSILON` provides several advantages over manual calculations:

+- **Clarity of intent**: Immediately obvious that you're using the machine epsilon value
+- **Precision**: Provides the exact IEEE 754 double-precision floating-point epsilon value
+- **Maintainability**: Avoids hardcoded values that might be incorrect or imprecise
+- **Readability**: Makes floating-point comparison code more understandable

 <eslint-code-block fix>